 In the last 10-15 years or so, there has been a growing interest in what is goes in our food.
 Some would say this is due to an more educated consumer base and more access to information.
 Others say that growing skepticism towards food companies plays a role.
-Regardless, the concern about food additives is greater than ever before.
+Regardless, the concern about food additives, such as propylene glycol, is greater than ever before.
 In fact, this concern was a major force behind the organic foods trend, which is here to stay.1

 As of right now, it’s not clear how much healthier organic food is than the alternative.2 What is clear, is that with all the scrutiny on food, it’s not surprising that food additives are under the microscope.
 When people found out a common chemical in food also was in antifreeze, there was an uproar.
 But is it warranted?
 Figuring this out requires a close look at propylene glycol in food.
 We also need to look at the current science to find out the truth about propylene glycol.

 How Did Propylene Glycol Get In Our Food?

 Propylene glycol a is petroleum-based, colorless, creamy liquid.
 It has no taste.3 It is used to absorb extra water, or maintain moisture, in several different products.
 These include food, pet food, cosmetics and even certain medicines.
 It is also used as a preservative, particularly in food and drink.
 And yes, it is also a component in antifreeze.
 While this is enough to turn many people off immediately, it’s important to look a little closer.

 The FDA recognizes propylene glycol as GRAS (generally recognized as safe).
 This means that experts say it is safe within its intended use.4 In the body, propylene glycol metabolizes into pyruvic, acetic, and lactic acids.
 These are all normal and non-toxic.
 A fourth substance, propionaldehyde, could be hazardous.
 But to be dangerous, you would have to consume a massive amount at one time.5 In theory, that should put the whole debate to bed, right?